MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-distance-point-to-line-function.md

 > [!TIP]
 > * For better performance, use literal lines.
-> * If you want to know the closest distance between one or more points to many lines, consider folding these lines into one multiline.
-See the [example](#Examples) below.
+> * If you want to know the shortest distance between one or more points to many lines, consider folding these lines into one multiline.
+See the [example](#examples) below.

 ## Examples